Aaliyah: 1996–2000: One in a Million and Romeo Must Die

 In February 1996, Aaliyah was featured on the Kris Kross single "Live and Die for Hip Hop", which also featured Jermaine Dupri (the song's producer) and rapper Da Brat.
-That year, Aaliyah left Jive Records and signed with Atlantic Records.
+That year, she left Jive Records and signed with Atlantic Records.
 She worked with record producers Timbaland and Missy Elliott, who contributed to her second studio album, One in a Million.
-Elliott recalled Timbaland and herself being nervous to work with Aaliyah, since Aaliyah had already released her successful debut album while Elliott and Timbaland were just starting out.
-Elliott also feared she would be a diva, but reflected that Aaliyah "came in and was so warming; she made us immediately feel like family."
+Elliott recalled Timbaland and herself being nervous to work with Aaliyah, since the latter had already released her successful debut album while Elliott and Timbaland were just starting out.
+Elliott also feared that Aaliyah would be a diva, but reflected that she "came in and was so warming; she made us immediately feel like family."
 The album yielded the lead single "If Your Girl Only Knew", which peaked at number 11 on the Billboard Hot 100 and topped the Billboard Hot R&B/Hip-Hop Songs for two weeks.
 It also generated the singles "Hot Like Fire" and "4 Page Letter".
 One in a Million peaked at number 18 on the Billboard 200, and was certified double platinum by the RIAA on June 16, 1997, denoting shipments of two million copies.
 The album went on to sell 3 million copies in the US and over eight million copies worldwide.
-The year after her album was released, Aaliyah was featured on Timbaland & Magoo's debut single, "Up Jumps da Boogie".
+The year after her album was released, she was featured on Timbaland & Magoo's debut single, "Up Jumps da Boogie".

-In 1997 Aaliyah graduated with a 4.0 GPA from the Detroit High School for the Fine and Performing Arts, where she majored in drama.
+In 1997, Aaliyah graduated with a 4.0 GPA from the Detroit High School for the Fine and Performing Arts, where she majored in drama.
 The same year, she began her acting career, playing herself in the police drama television series New York Undercover.
-During this time, Aaliyah participated in the Children's Benefit Concert, a charity concert at the Beacon Theatre in New York.
+During this time, she participated in the Children's Benefit Concert, a charity concert at the Beacon Theatre in New York.
 She also became the spokesperson for the Tommy Hilfiger Corporation.
 During her campaign with Tommy Hilfiger, the company sold over 2,400 pairs of the red, white and blue baggy jeans she wore in their advertisements.
 In December 1997, she performed the Christmas carol "What Child Is This?" at the annual Christmas in Washington television special.
 She also contributed to the soundtrack album for the animated film Anastasia, performing a cover version of "Journey to the Past" that earned songwriters Lynn Ahrens and Stephen Flaherty a nomination for the Academy Award for Best Original Song.
-Aaliyah performed the song at the 1998 Academy Awards ceremony, becoming the youngest singer to perform at the event.
-Also in 1998, she released the song "Are You That Somebody?" which was featured on the Dr. Dolittle soundtrack.
-The song peaked at number 21 on the Billboard Hot 100 and earned Aaliyah her first Grammy Award nomination.
+She performed the song at the 70th Academy Awards, becoming the youngest singer to perform at the event.
+Also in 1998, she released the song "Are You That Somebody?", which was featured on the Dr. Dolittle soundtrack.
+The song peaked at number 21 on the Billboard Hot 100 and earned her her first Grammy Award nomination.